mattdo98/Game-Machine/README.md

 # **Team Peanut Butter Dog's Video-Game Rental System:**

 * Project Requirements: Create a Rental Inventory Tracking System.
-Users with accounts can browse, select, and rent movie or game titles.
-Users can also see which movies and games they have checked out and when.
-Users shall also be able to search for movies or games based on content (e.g. actor, director name, console, and rating) as well as tags (e.g. comedy, classic, action, adventure, RPG).
+Users with accounts can browse, select, and rent game titles.
+Users can also see which games they have rented.
+Users shall also be able to search for games based on content (Title, ESRB Rating, Popularity).

 ## **Update: Beta Submission Sunday, November 18th, 2019:**